Coreboot: Design

-Coreboot typically loads a Linux kernel, but it can load any other stand-alone ELF executable, such as iPXE, gPXE or Etherboot that can boot a Linux kernel over a network, or SeaBIOS that can load a Linux kernel, Windows 2000 and later, and BSDs; Windows 2000/XP and OpenBSD support was previously provided by ADLO.
-Coreboot can also load a kernel from any supported device, such as Myrinet, Quadrics, or SCI cluster interconnects.
+Coreboot typically loads a Linux kernel, but it can load any other stand-alone ELF executable, such as iPXE, gPXE or Etherboot that can boot a Linux kernel over a network, or SeaBIOS that can load a Linux kernel, Windows 2000 and later, and BSDs; Windows 2000/XP and OpenBSD support was previously provided by ADLO. coreboot can also load a kernel from any supported device, such as Myrinet, Quadrics, or SCI cluster interconnects.
 Booting other kernels directly is also possible, such as a Plan 9 kernel.
 Instead of loading a kernel directly, coreboot can pass control to a dedicated boot loader, such as a coreboot-capable version of GNU GRUB 2.

-Coreboot is written primarily in C, with a small amount of assembly code.
-Choosing C as the primary programming language enables easier code audits when compared to contemporary PC BIOS that was generally written in assembly, which results in improved security.
+Coreboot is primarily implemented in C, with a small amount of assembly code.
+Choosing C as the primary programming language facilitates code audits when compared to contemporary PC BIOS that was generally written in assembly, which results in improved security.
 There is build and runtime support to write parts of coreboot in Ada to further raise the security bar, but it is currently only sporadically used.
 The source code is released under the GNU GPL version 2 license.

 Coreboot performs the absolute minimal amount of hardware initialization and then passes control to the operating system.
 As a result, there is no coreboot code running once the operating system has taken control.
 A feature of coreboot is that the x86 version runs in 32-bit mode after executing only ten instructions (almost all other x86 BIOSes run exclusively in 16-bit mode).
 This is similar to the modern UEFI firmware, which is used on newer PC hardware.

-By itself, coreboot does not provide BIOS call services.
-The SeaBIOS payload can be used to provide BIOS calls and thus allow coreboot to load operating systems that require those services, such as Windows 2000/XP/Vista/7 and BSDs.
-However, most modern operating systems access hardware in another manner and use BIOS calls only during early initialization and as a fallback mechanism.